 “They felt it was their responsibility,” Cooper said.

 The private Colorado Springs School does not have a drug testing policy.
 Students are only tested if there is a specific event, said Jessica James, CSS director of communications.
-Depending on results, there would be disciplinary action.
+Depending on the results, there would be disciplinary action.

 “We feel this is sufficient policy,” James said, adding that the school works to keep strong relationships with enrolled families.